crazyoptimist/crazyoptimist-github-io/content/post/2023/vim-notes.md

 let g:airline#extensions#tabline#fnamemod = ':t'
 ```

-You can see all the buffer commands by `:h :buffer`, but only using `:bnext` and `:bd` was cool enough for me personally.
+You can view all the buffer commands by `:h :buffer`, but personally, I found only using `:bnext` and `:bd` was cool enough for my needs.

 There are other related concepts in Vim, like `window` and `tab`.
 A window in Vim is just a way to view a buffer.
 Whenever you create a new vertical or horizontal split, that is a window.
 And Tabs?
 A tab is just a collection of windows according to the docs.
 However, correct use of buffers may bring a lot of fun on its own.

-Now you've got a correct understanding of buffers in vim, that means you can supercharge your daily coding with Vim. :D
+Now that you've got a correct understanding of buffers in Vim, you can supercharge your daily coding with Vim! :D

-### Search and Replace Across Multiple Files
+## Search and Replace Across Multiple Files

 Vim has a native feature called "quickfix", which facilitates finding a list of positions in files.
 You can check it out by typing `:help quickfix`.